-Unfortunately, over 90% of consultant report presentations fail to make an impact, either because they don’t have enough content, are crammed too full with content, are unstructured, lack persuasiveness, or are in all honesty, plain boring.
+Unfortunately, over 90% of consultant report presentations fail to make an impact, either because they don’t have enough content, have too much content, are unstructured, lack persuasiveness or in all honesty, are just plain boring.

-You can know your data inside and out, and you couldn’t have a firmer grasp on the industry, but no matter how prepared or well-researched you are – bad slides can ruin great content.
-Not to mention, a poorly designed presentation can literally cost your department and your organisation over $100,000 a year (conversely, a well-design presentation earns you significant advantages).
+You can know your data inside and out, and you couldn’t have a firmer grasp on the industry, but no matter how prepared or well-researched you are – even one bad slide can ruin great content.
+Not to mention, a poorly designed presentation can literally cost your department and your organization over $100,000 per year (conversely, a well-design presentation earns you significant advantages).

-The good news is that you don’t need a swanky suite of tools or a big design team to overhaul your reports – there are tons of free and online resources to help you create powerful, compelling, and seriously persuasive reports.
+The good news is that you don’t need a swanky suite of tools or a big design team to overhaul your reports – there are tons of free and online resources for creating interesting, compelling, and seriously persuasive reports.
 Just sign up for a free Piktochart account and use any of the available slides templates to start easily.

-So while the pyramid principle remains one of the best ways for structuring your presentation content, here are some other top tips you can use to create powerful slides, as illustrated by 25 examples we’ve found.
+So while the pyramid principle remains one of the best ways for structuring your presentation content, in this article we provide other top tips and insights you can use to create powerful slides that speak to your audience through 25 best practice examples.

 Make Your Data Digestible

 This deck ticks a lot of boxes when it comes to giving tips for powerful presentations.
 This report consists of an absolutely brilliant use of data visualization, a subtle “progress bar” at the top that reminds the audience which part of the presentation they’re at, and concise summaries accompanying each infographic.
-Here at Piktochart, it’s certainly one of the best presentations we’ve swooned over in a while.
+Here at Piktochart, it’s certainly one of the best report presentations we’ve swooned over in a while.

 There is an overwhelming amount of data here, but McKinsey does a commendable job of keeping it engaging with clear summaries and good-looking infographics (slides 30 & 42).
-Some slides might feel a bit more crammed than others (slide 41–49), but when creating your own reports you should try to save these huge chunks of data for whitepapers or reports that the client can download and peruse at their own leisure.
+Some slides might feel a bit more cramped than others (slide 41–49), but when creating your own reports you should try to save these huge chunks of data for an article or whitepaper that a client can download and peruse at their own leisure.
 Your presentation should only contain the highlights.

 You’ll appreciate the brilliance of this presentation even more when you see the original.
-Instead of plonking in the data in its raw form as graphs or tables, Stinson transforms it into something more graphic and appealing.
-The rest of the presentation also takes on a less-is-more principle, distilling only the most important points that would matter to the client – not the presenter.
+Instead of just inserting data in its raw form as graphs or tables, Stinson transforms their findings into something more graphic and appealing.
+The rest of the report also takes on a less-is-more principle, distilling only the most important points that would matter to the client – not the presenter.